 If at any time a Soldier wants to withdraw an Article 138, they can do so.

 I just cannot reiterate it enough…it is best to seek legal counsel before following the Article 138 route.
-It is a very serious action, and it can greatly effect an officer’s career, but if your job, mental or emotional stability, or peace is being threatened, the Article 138 is a tool that is best used.
+It should be used as a last resort.
+It is a very serious action, and it can greatly effect an officer’s career, but if your job, mental, or emotional stability, or peace is being threatened, the Article 138 is a tool that is best used.

 No retaliation is tolerated when a Soldier files an Article 138, but in some cases, it does happen.
 The best possible way to handle retaliation is to immediately consult your attorney and/or contact the Department of Army IG office.